-(or approximately \$235.2 million if the underwriters exercise their option to purchase additional continue to beneficially own more than 50% of the voting power of our outstanding common stock.
-As a result, we intend to avail ourselves of the "controlled company" exemptions under the Nasdaq rules, including exemptions from certain of the
+Upon completion of this offering, the Apollo Funds will continue to beneficially own more than 50% of the voting power of our outstanding common stock.
+As a result, we intend to avail ourselves of the "controlled company" exemptions under the rules of , including exemptions from certain of the corporate governance listing requirements.
+See "Management-Controlled Company."